Epikleros: Development of the practice

 It is unclear if there were laws dealing with epikleroi prior to Solon's legislative activity around 594 BCE.
 According to the 1st century CE writer Plutarch, Solon authored legislation covering the epikleros.
 Solon's laws attempted to prevent the combination of estates by the marriage of heiresses.
 Modern historians have seen this as part of an effort by Solon to maintain a stable number of households.
-According to Plutarch, Solon also legislated that the husband of an epikleros must have sexual intercourse with her at least three times a month in order to provide her with children to inherit her father's property, but by the time of Pericles (d.
+According to Plutarch, Solon also legislated that the husband of an epikleros must have sexual intercourse with her at least three times a month to provide her with children to inherit her father's property, but by the time of Pericles (d.
 429 BCE) this law is definitely attested.
-It is unclear whether or not the nearest relative had the power to dissolve an epikleros' previous marriage in order to marry her himself in all cases.
+It is unclear whether or not the nearest relative had the power to dissolve an epikleros' previous marriage to marry her himself in all cases.
 The historian Sarah Pomeroy states that most scholars lean towards the opinion that the nearest relative could only dissolve the previous marriage if the heiress had not yet given birth to a son, but Pomeroy also states that this opinion has not yet been definitely proven.
 Roger Just disagrees and has argued that even if the epikleros had a son she could still be forced to marry her nearest relative.
 Athenian law also required that if the next of kin did not marry the heiress, he had to provide her with a dowry.
 It may have been Solon who legislated that if the new spouse was unable to fulfill his thrice monthly duties to his wife, she was entitled to have sex with his next of kin so that she could produce an heir to her father's property.
 Alternatively, she might have been required to divorce and marry the next nearest relative.